• Skip to primary navigation

 Is Pomodoro Sauce Vegetarain?

-Yes, Pomodoro sauce is Vegetarian – and vegan.
-If you eat dairy, then a shaving or parmesan or a vegetarian alternative to parmesan on the pasta just before serving is a tasty addition!
+Yes, Pomodoro sauce is vegetarian – and vegan.
+If you eat dairy, then a sprinkling of a vegetarian alternative to parmesan on the pasta just before serving is a tasty addition!

 Leftovers:

-Try using the sauce as a pizza sauce and top with mozzarella and basil for a margarita pizza.
+Use any of the leftover tomato sauce as a pizza sauce and top with mozzarella and basil or your favourite pizza toppings.

-pasta al pomodoro in bowl with fresh basil and parmesan shavings
+Three plates of spaghetti al pomodoro with fresh basil and parmesan.

 Pasta al Pomodoro